AlexNly/ditherbooth/README.md

 ## Notes

 Camera capture in the browser requires HTTPS on non‑localhost hosts.
 When deploying on a LAN, run the service behind a self‑signed certificate or a local CA such as `mkcert`.

+### Code coverage (Codecov)

+This repository publishes test coverage to Codecov via GitHub Actions.
+The workflow runs `pytest --cov=. --cov-report=xml` and uploads `coverage.xml`.

+- Public repo: no token required.
+- Private repo: set `CODECOV_TOKEN` in repository secrets if needed.

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.